 - Yard waste

-The most common way to line your bin is with certified compostable bin liners/bags with one of the certified compostable logos.
-Both the individual bags and the package will be marked with these logos:
+Line your kitchen catcher or curbside green bin with certified compostable bin liners/bags, which must include one of the certified compostable logos below.
+Both the individual bags and the package will be marked with one or both of these logos:

 - paper bags